-The talk will be moderated by TV journalist Mark Siegrist.
+The talk was moderated by TV journalist Mark Siegrist.

 Co-sponsors: CT Charitable Fund of the Jewish Community Foundation; Catholic-Jewish Conference of the Jewish Community Relations Council; the O ce of Ecumenical and Interfaith Concerns of the Catholic Archdiocese of Milwaukee; Interfaith Conference of Greater Milwaukee; and the U.S. Province of the Priests of the Sacred Heart.

-Renowned biblical archeologist Jodi Magness will address this question and others at a free public lecture entitled “Unearthing the Truth: Qumran and the Dead Sea Scrolls,” at 2 p.m. on Sunday, March 13.
-The Lux Center for Catholic-Jewish Studies at Sacred Heart Seminary and School of Theology in Franklin will host the lecture, which aims to unlock the mysteries of the Dead Sea Scrolls and Israel's Qumran archelogical site through a fascinating illustrated presentation.
+Renowned biblical archeologist Jodi Magness addressed this question and others at a free public lecture entitled “Unearthing the Truth: Qumran and the Dead Sea Scrolls,” on March 13, 2016.
+The Lux Center for Catholic-Jewish Studies at Sacred Heart Seminary and School of Theology in Franklin hosted the lecture, which aimed to unlock the mysteries of the Dead Sea Scrolls and Israel's Qumran archelogical site through a fascinating illustrated presentation.